IRS direct deposit: Here’s a helpful breakdown that will tell you if it’s a tax refund or credit

 Now you no longer have to wonder.

-The Taxpayer Advocate Service put out an update last week that breaks down the mysterious reference codes for three types of payments.
+The Taxpayer Advocate Service (TAS) put out an update last week that breaks down the mysterious reference codes for three types of payments.
 These are the codes that appear in your bank account along with the funds.
 Each code starts with “IRS TREAS 310,” but then the code descriptions differ depending on the payment type.
 They are as follows:

 - TAX REF: This is what shows up if your deposit is a refund, including the refunds that are now being distributed to unemployment recipients with corrected returns.